-Allegheny Valley School (AVS) has been providing lifelong opportunities for people with intellectual and developmental disabilities (I/DD) since 1960.
-Today, AVS offers a variety of residential and therapeutic programs to 900+ children and adults at more than 125 programs and facilities in nine Pennsylvania counties.
+Allegheny Valley School (AVS) has been providing lifelong opportunities for people with intellectual and developmental disabilities (IDD) since 1960.
+Today, AVS offers a variety of residential and therapeutic programs to nearly 900 individuals through 125 programs and facilities in nine Pennsylvania counties.
 AVS cares for some of the most vulnerable citizens in our communities.

-Funds contributed by the PVGP to Allegheny Valley School help to improve the programs and facilities for more than 900 children and adults with intellectual and developmental disabilities in PA.
-One project of the PVGP is an outdoor learning and sensory environment at Kennedy Program Center.
+One recent project of the PVGP is an outdoor learning and sensory environment at Kennedy Program Center.
 This beautiful three-season space includes a pavilion, musical instruments, a fountain, a variety of plants, and more.
 “For years we’ve wanted to expand our program to the outdoors,” comments Program Director Jan Harvilla.
 “The Pittsburgh Vintage Grand Prix’s generosity has made this dream a reality.
 Whenever the weather permits, the individuals love spending time in the garden – listening to the wind chimes, potting plants, smelling the variety of herbs and flowers, playing the bells, and feeling and breathing in the fresh air.
 THANK YOU!”

 The mission of Allegheny Valley School is to provide quality programs and facilities to help the individuals with intellectual and developmental disabilities entrusted to our care to live with purpose and dignity, and to provide opportunities and choices for our clients to grow and function at their full potential as independently as possible.